Back & Neck Rehabilitation

 Imagine a life where back pain is no longer a crippling, life-long condition.
 MidMichigan offers specialized Back & Neck Rehabilitation for people who suffer chronic lumbar or cervical pain and who have tried other treatment methods without relief.

 This advanced treatment is specific for the spine, and has been extremely successful in treating patients with muscle spasms, bulging, ruptured and degenerative discs.
 It has also been very helpful after surgery to return these patients to full function.
 More than four out of five patients who have completed the program have been successfully treated.

 Program Customized to Meet Your Needs

 Your physical therapy begins with a specific assessment to determine what movements make your symptoms better or worse.
 Armed with this information, our physical therapists and certified technicians design a specific therapy program for you.
-The program typically lasts eight to 12 weeks with no more than two visits per week.

 Your physical therapy program will typically include a combination of MedX® technology and McKenzie™ therapy, supervised by a team of medical specialists devoted solely to the treatment of back and neck injuries.

 MedX is the most sophisticated rehabilitative equipment in the world.
 This advanced equipment effectively isolates, tests and rehabilitates injured or weakened muscles of the spine unlike any other equipment available.
 It restrains the hip, buttock and thigh muscles and stabilizes the pelvis while the patient flexes and extends the spine during rehabilitative exercise.

 The McKenzie Method